chadsansing/cineris-campaign/sessions/session-6-spoilers.md

 ##### The city of Aarok

-A massive, brutal, symmetrical, stone and gold city of dwarven dwellings and workshops built on a hill capped by Aarok the Seneschal on a stone throne.
+A massive, brutal, symmetrical, stone and gold city of dwarven dwellings and workshops built on a hill capped by Aarok, the Seneschal, on a stone throne.
 Lines of magma and water connect everything, heating forges and tempering creations.
 This is how Gotnafiskr binds Aarok to Cineris to help her end the human invasion and this is how Gotnafiskr begins the last cycle of beginnings and endings after the restoration that will one day lead to the dwaves leaving Cineris.

 #### Root Stoneshaper and his masks